ianwalter/webpack-middleware/README.md

 # mercury-webpack
-> An Express/Connect-compatible middleware for easy Webpack development with
+> An Express/Connect-compatible middleware for easy webpack development with
 > hot module replacement